 Conditions Treated with Laparoscopic Colorectal Surgery

-• Colon cancer requiring surgical removal with clear margins was achieved safely
+• Colon cancer requiring surgical removal.

-• Early-stage cancers detected during screening require definitive surgical treatment.
+• Early-stage colorectal cancers detected during screening.

 Types of Laparoscopic Colorectal Procedures

-• Subtotal colectomy for extensive colonic disease viaa laparoscopy approach option
+• Subtotal colectomy for extensive colonic disease.

 Who is an Ideal Candidate?